WHAT ARE THE WORKPLACE HEALTH SAFETY & WELFARE REGULATIONS?

 STORAGE OF CLOTHING AND FACILITIES FOR CHANGING.

-REST and MEALTIME FACILITIES
+REST & MEALTIME FACILITIES.

 Readily available, clean, warm rest and eating facilities should be provided.
 This should include suitable eating arrangements, suitable seating with back support and tables.